jaysylvester/citizen/README.md

       emitter.emit('ready', {
         content: article,

-        // This tells the server to render app/patterns/views/article/edit.html
+        // This tells the server to render app/patterns/views/article/edit.hbs
         view: 'edit'
       });
     }

+### Formats

+citizen returns HTML by default, and you can enable JSON or JSONP in the global config.
+However, if you want to enable a custom format at the controller action level, use the `format` directive.

+  emitter.emit('ready', {
+    formats: {
+      html: {
+        enable: false
+      },
+      json: {
+        enable: true
+      },
+      jsonp: {
+        enable: true
+      }
+    }
+  });

 ### Cookies